What is Liquidation?

 Example #1

 Marka was a UAE-based retail brand confirmed to be bankrupt by a local court, and all of its assets were brought into Liquidation.
-The legal notices were sent to the subsidiaries along with the parent company.
-The company’s directors and managers were stripped of all rights.
+The company sent legal notices to both its subsidiaries and the parent company.
+The company’s directors and managers were deprived of all rights.

-The board of directors was asked to hand over all the assets, funds, and documents within five days from the date of the court order.
-They were also asked to pay 448 million Dirhams.
-In addition, the directors were fined because they failed to manage the company and provide appropriate disclosure of the financial information to cover up severe cash flow problems.
+The court ordered the board of directors to hand over all assets, funds, and documents within five days.
+They were also instructed to pay 448 million Dirhams.
+Additionally, the directors faced fines for failing to manage the company and providing appropriate financial information disclosure, thereby attempting to cover up severe cash flow problems.

 Example #2

-In October 2021, a Singapore-based interior design company named Design Studio Group decided to wind up the business.
-The decision to wind up was voluntary, primarily driven by its inability to generate adequate cash flow to pay off the outstanding debts.
+In October 2021, a Singapore-based interior design company, Design Studio Group, decided to wind up the business.
+The company voluntarily made the decision to wind up, primarily driven by its inability to generate adequate cash flow to repay the outstanding debts.
 In line with the Liquidation of the parent company, the subsidiary companies have also commenced the voluntary liquidation process.
-After the winding-up application, the company will no longer be able to resume trading its shares.
+After the winding-up application, the company can no longer resume trading its shares.

 Typically, it takes place as part of a bankruptcy filing process.
 In general, most businesses liquidate their inventory.
 However, many other business assets can also be liquidated.
 Such assets include vehicles, store fixtures, furniture, décor & decorations, art, wall hangings, machinery, tools, equipment, etc.